kapawlak/temp_lab_host/Courses/345/3L/xlab5.md

 **Single** mode behaves the same as normal mode expect that it will only update once and then it will freeze.
 So it will only draw the signal once until you reset the trigger.

 Turning the small knob at the top of the column allows you to adjust the voltage threshold of the trigger.
-Turning it will move a small arrow on the right side of teh screen up and down indicating the level of the trigger visually.
+Turning it will move a small arrow on the right side of the screen up and down indicating the level of the trigger visually.

 The menu button opens a small menu on the right side of the screen that will let you set the triggering scenario as well as adjust some or advanced features.
 This menu can be interacted with by using the soft buttons and the variable knob.

 The single button will switch to single mode triggering.

-Finally the force button will force the oscilloscope to trigger when you press it.
+Finally, the force button will force the oscilloscope to trigger when you press it.
 This means that the screen will update to display whatever is on the channel inputs when you press it.

 ### Advanced Controls
 These buttons bring up new menus on the right side of the screen that can be interacted with using the soft buttons and the variable knob.
-Most of these buttons we won't be using or will be introduced to you at a later time.
-In this lab though we will be using "Cursor" button.
+We won't use most of these buttons—some will be introduced to you in future labs.
+In this lab  we will only be using the "Cursor" button.

 **Cursor** button.
 Pressing this button will display two cursors on the screen and bring up the cursor menu.
 The cursors are just two lines that run the length of the screen.
 By pressing on of the soft buttons you can switch between vertical or horizontal cursors.
 You can select one or the other cursor individually using the soft buttons and then adjust its position using the variable knob.
 The rest of the cursor menu displays information to you about location and separation of the cursors.